 Backtrace was acquired by Sauce Labs in July 2021.
-Hear more from the founder, Abel Mathew, about the entrepreneur’s experience with GrowthPoint Technology Partners.
+Hear more from the Co-Founder, Abel Mathew, about the entrepreneur’s experience with GrowthPoint.
 The deal team provided a depth of wisdom and firm relationships with M&A departments and VCs to reach desired outcome.

 What would I advise other entrepreneurs, people running companies in the process of selling their company?
-I’ve had some time since the transactions I have.
-You know, hindsight is 2020.
+I’ve had some time since the transactions.
+Hindsight is 2020.
 Especially in these kind of moments.
 I’d like to think of it in two different areas.
-It’s it’s hard not to incorporate the emotional, the human aspect of selling a company.
+It’s hard not to incorporate the emotional, the human aspect of selling a company.

 It’s so personal when you do it.
 But then there’s also the thing to recognize is when you’re selling your company, it’s very much like running a business, running a process.
 There has to be a strategy.
 There has to be execution.
 There has to be feedback loops that go back into strategy.
 So the first piece of advice in that category of running it like a business is that you actually have to continue building your existing business.

 Great businesses are bought, not sold.
 That’s that’s the cliché saying.
 And I didn’t really understand what that meant until in the process of selling, I understood.
 Initially, when I focused on selling my business, I wasn’t getting the outcomes that I wanted.
 But when I went back to focusing on running my business, building the best business that I could, it became more attractive to potential suitors.

 I was able to build a strong narratives and stronger numbers.
 Actually, employee morale increased and in fact, ironically, made me decrease my desire to sell the company.
 But it was in that moment that I realized your number one priority when you’re selling your company is to actually build a great company and then treat the process of selling your company as another task as part of your strategy.